mui/base-ui/docs/data/base/components/tooltip/tooltip.md

 <Tooltip.Root closeDelay={200}>
 ```

-The delay type can be changed from `"rest"` (user's cursor is static for the given timeout in milliseconds) to `"hover"` (the tooltip opens as soon as the anchor element is hovered):
+The delay type can be changed from `"rest"` (user's cursor is static for the given timeout in milliseconds) to `"hover"`:

 ```jsx
 <Tooltip.Root delayType="hover">
 ```

-#### Grouping
+## Grouping

-When you want nearby anchor elements' delays to become `0` when one of the tooltips of the group opens in order to enable higher discovery of tooltips, use the `Tooltip.Group` component, wrapping the `Tooltip.Root`s with it.
+To ensure nearby trigger elements' delays become `0` once one of the tooltips of the group opens, use the `Tooltip.Group` component, wrapping the `Tooltip.Root`s with it.

 {{"demo": "UnstyledTooltipDelayGroup.js"}}

-### Open state
+## Controlled

 To control the tooltip with external state, use the `open` and `onOpenChange` props: